Chilean destroyer Hyatt

 Hyatt was a Serrano-class destroyer of the Chilean Navy from 1928 to 1967.
 She was laid down in 1927 by Thornycroft, at Woolston, Hampshire, England.
 She was launched by Mrs Margarita L. de Cubillos in November 1928, and commissioned in April 1929.
+The ship was named after Edward Hyatt, who died while serving aboard a Chilean warship at the Battle of Iquique, and is the first Chilean warship of the name.

 Hyatt was one of six vessels in its class to serve Chile.
 The class was ordered from the United Kingdom and delivered in 1928 and 1929.
 Like its sister ships Serrano and Orella it was also equipped with mine laying capability.
 The vessels had a displacement of 1450 tonnes and were armed with three 4.7 in/45 and one 3 in/40 DP gun as well as six 21-inch torpedo tubes.
-The ships could make 35 kn, but their light built proved unsuitable for the harsh southern waters off Chile's coast.
+The ships could make 35 kn, but their light build proved unsuitable for the harsh southern waters off Chile's coast.